point97/p97-angular-components/README.md

 ## 4. Question Types
 Viewpoint 2 defines ?? different question types.
 See the Viewppoint API at /api/v2/formstack/question-type/ to see the list.
 Each question type has a corresponding directive.
 By default a question does not require an answer.
 To require an answer user `'require': true` in the options object.
+Defaults values are handled by the BlockCtlr not the question type directve.

-* **datetime** (only date component of datetime was added in v 0.3 - functional in v 0.4)
+* **datetime** (only date component of datetime was added in v 0.3 - functional in v 0.4) PASSING TESTS - Looking at time datetime and Ionic UI stuff.

  `options`

   * templateUrl: